Why I Believe T3 Should Be The Very Last Treatment That Thyroid Patients Consider

 With T3, the lights went on.
 Within a week I could get up the stairs at home more easily.
 My digestive problems all vanished within days.
 I began to be able to think clearly and function once again.
 Within a few weeks I felt like I was a different person - not the shambling wreck of a human being, old before his time.
 T3 on its own was the answer and the clue.
 I still had a lot of fatigue issues and these arose from my continuing low cortisol, which I still had to resolve.

 My problems had definitely been occurring at a cellular level and beyond the ability of any blood test to see them.
-I now refer to this type of issue as 'impaired cellular response to thyroid hormone' because I know now that there are many causes for this.
+I now know that there are many causes for this.
 Although at the time I was not really able to pin down any one specific reason.

 I have now been using T3 for around 20 years and am fit and well.
 I have no weight issues or any other symptoms of hypothyroidism or low cortisol.